etingof/talks/fosdem-introduction-to-pyasn1/source/introduction-to-pyasn1.rst

 .. nextslide::

-* Supported by virtually any language
+* Supported by virtually any language / protocol analyzer
 * Including embedded applications
 * Can create SQL DB schema from ASN.1
 * Can generate test cases from ASN.1